sacherjj/CasperLabs/execution-engine/contract-as/README.md

 npm init will prompt you for various details about your project; answer as you see fit but you may safely default everything except `name` which should follow the convention of `your-contract-name`.

+Then install assembly script and this package in the project directory.

 ```
 npm install --save-dev assemblyscript@0.9.1